 She looked like she had been crying and there were dark bruises covering her arms as well as a deep gash on her cheek.
 I had heard something hit the counter… I asked what had happened, and though I already knew the answer, she told me not to worry and to eat my dinner.
 I didn’t argue and just did as I was told, and of course, dad hadn’t returned yet.

 Nine o’clock rolled around and I was in bed, just about asleep when I heard my door creak open.
 I jumped and looked over but quickly relaxed when I realized it who it was.
 “Axel, are you okay?
 I haven’t seen you all day.”

 The moonlight coming through my window illuminated the links on the chain hanging from the collar around his neck.
 Wasn’t there only three links yesterday?
 I recounted and was surprised when I saw four of them.
 But I chose not to question it.
-Instead I settled back again and closed my eyes as the male beside me sang in a language I didn’t recognize until I fell asleep.
+Instead, I settled back again and closed my eyes as Axel, beside me, sang in a language I didn’t recognize until I fell asleep.

 The next few weeks came and went without incident until my father decided to break in.
 I heard the glass shatter but I thought it was a dream until I heard the scream.
 I jumped up from my bed and slipped quietly towards the door only to be stopped by Axel.

 “Please lay back down, Jake.”